 7. White Noise Machine: A white noise machine may help block out distractions and create a more productive work environment.
 It may also help block out distracting environmental noises that may disrupt sleep or relaxation.

 8. Magnetic Dry Erase Calendar for Fridge: This is an excellent way for families to coordinate schedules and plan pleasant activities.
 Please note that this is not a substitute for a daily planner.
 I recommend writing on it 'Check Planner,' along with the designated time for your family planning sessions.

 9. WatchMinder: This vibrating watch was created by a clinical psychologist.
 After organizing your planner, remind yourself to complete listed tasks by using this watch.
 With the capacity to store up to 30 different alarms, you can include reminders for daily tasks (brushing teeth, homework, take medication, use bathroom, exercise) and upcoming obligations.

-10. Countdown Clock: Once you've started a task listed in your planner, use this clock to help you manage your time more effectively.
-These clocks provide a visual countdown of time that often helps children and adults focus and stay on task.
-Set this clock before working on a task to help you transition on time to your next listed commitment.
-It can also help families more effectively manage electronic time.
+10. Countdown Clock or Hourglass Sand Timer: Once you've started a task listed in your planner, use this clock or sand timer to help you manage your time more effectively.
+These clocks and sand timers provide a visual countdown of time that often helps children and adults focus and stay on task.
+Set them before working on a task to help you transition on time to your next listed commitment.
+It can also help families more effectively manage screen time.